 not implement the `Copy` trait

 Rust’s ownership rules have saved us again!
 We got an error from the code in Listing 16-3 because Rust was being conservative and only borrowing v for the thread, which meant the main thread could theoretically invalidate the spawned thread’s reference.
-By telling Rust to move ownership of v to the spawned thread, we’re guaranteeing to Rust that the main thread won’t use v anymore.
+By telling Rust to move ownership of v to the spawned thread, we’re guaranteeing Rust that the main thread won’t use v anymore.
 If we change Listing 16-4 in the same way, we’re then violating the ownership rules when we try to use v in the main thread.
 The move keyword overrides Rust’s conservative default of borrowing; it doesn’t let us violate the ownership rules.

-Now that we have a basic understanding of threads and the thread API, let’s talk about what we can actually do with threads.
+With a basic understanding of threads and the thread API, let’s look at what we can do with threads.

 Message Passing to Transfer Data Between Threads

 One increasingly popular approach to ensuring safe concurrency is message passing, where threads or actors communicate by sending each other messages containing data.
-Here’s the idea in slogan form from the Go language documentation:
+Here’s the idea in a slogan from the Go language documentation:

 Do not communicate by sharing memory; instead, share memory by communicating.